chijiokeagbaeze/alx-low_level_programming/0x02-functions_nested_loops/README.md

 READ ME

-This project contains the following ALX-SE Cohort 9 tasks:
+This project contains the following ALX-SE tasks:

 Task 0 - Write a program that prints _putchar, followed by a new line.